2023 Château Lagrange Saint-Julien Grand Cru Classé

 Description

-Château Lagrange is one of the most prominent Grand Cru Classé wineries from Saint-Julien.
-Located entirely within the Saint-Julien appellation, the vineyard extends in a single block over two north-south rises of Gunzian gravel soil.
-In parts large and coarse and in others finer, this gravel is combined with sand or iron-rich clay, depending on the plot.
-With a height of 24 meters, the center of the domain marks the highest point of Saint-Julien.
-The estate covers 182 hectares (450 acres), of which 118 hectares (292 acres) are under vines.
+Château Lagrange is one of the most prominent Grand Cru Classé wineries in Saint-Julien.
+The vineyard lies entirely within the Saint-Julien appellation and extends in a single block across two north-south slopes of Gunzian gravel.
+In parts, large and coarse, in others finer, this gravel is combined with sand or iron-rich clay, depending on the plot.
+At 24 meters above sea level, the center of the estate marks the highest point of Saint-Julien.
+The estate covers 182 hectares (450 acres), of which 118 hectares (292 acres) are under vine.
 Most plots have a drainage system.

-This Medoc is colored deep garnet purple in the glass.
-On the nose the Lagrange opens a bit closed, but as the wine rolls in the glass, slowly revealing cedar notes of a cigar box, tar, pencil shavings, camphorsuckle and fragrant earthy notes with plums, cherries plus a hint of yeast extract are released.
-In the mouth, full bodied, full of black fruit and earthy accents, it has (still) firm tannins and good freshness, ending with a persistent mineral note.
+In the glass, this Medoc is a deep garnet purple.
+On the nose, the Lagrange opens slightly closed, but as the wine swirls in the glass, cedarwood notes of cigar box, tar, pencil shavings, camphorsuckle, and fragrant earthy notes of plum, cherry, and a hint of yeast extract slowly reveal themselves.
+On the palate, full-bodied and bursting with black fruit and earthy accents, it still has firm tannins and a pleasant freshness, finishing with a lingering mineral note.

 95 Jane Anson, 94-95 James Suckling, 94-95 Alexandre Ma, 94 Markus del Monego, 93-95+ Jeb Dunnuck, 93-95 Wine Advocate, 92-95 Vinous (A. Galloni), 92-94 The Wine Independent (L. Perrotti-Brown), 92 Falstaff Magazine, 91-93 Vinous (N. Martin)